deysipaniagua7/Project-4/README.md

 9. "Trial 4_red_flag_words_highlighted.xlsm":
 10. "Visualization notebook.ipynb":

-**Output Files not Included in our Repo*
+**Output Files not Included in Our Repo*
-12. Output Coding: The .ipynb files for trials 2-4 contain coding which allows users to auto-save each model's "short_df.csv" and Pickle files locally and onto their Google drive.
+12. Output Coding: The .ipynb files for Trials 2-4 contain coding which allows users to generate and auto-save each model's "short_df.csv" and Pickle files locally and onto their Google drive.
-13. short_df.csv: When users run each trial's .ipynb file, this .csv file will auto-generate and save locally and onto their Google drive.

 ## References
 https://www.analyticsvidhya.com/blog/2020/10/overcoming-class-imbalance-using-smote-techniques/